 For years, Colorado has enjoyed a well-earned reputation as a true haven for snowboarding enthusiasts.
 With parks designed to cater to a wide range of skill levels, the state has no shortage of exhilarating opportunities for novices and expert shredders alike.
 Though the options here for eager winter sports aficionados are seemingly endless, the risks involved with taking to the slopes are in fact quite real.
 The potential for serious injuries and worse does indeed exist, and the aftermath for victims and families can be extremely challenging.
-If you or a loved one has sustained serious harm in a snowboarding accident and would like to explore your options for pursuing financial compensation, attorney Jeremy Rosenthal is prepared to help.
+If you or a loved one has sustained serious harm in a snowboarding accident and would like to explore your options for pursuing financial compensation, Denver accident attorney Jeremy Rosenthal is prepared to help.

 Legal Recourse for Snowboarding Injuries

 Many snowboarders are under the erroneous impression that due to the inherently hazardous nature of their favorite pastime, they will almost certainly have a difficult time seeking and securing monetary compensation should they suffer serious injuries on the slopes.
 Though it is true that when the harm sustained is attributable to the snowboarder’s own decisions or ill-advised actions, there are numerous scenarios in which another party’s negligence can provide the basis for a personal injury claim that has a very real chance of success.